 - 2 teaspoons fresh thyme leaves

-- Set your oven to 325 degrees.
+- Set your oven to 350 degrees Fahrenheit.
 Place the chopped cauliflower on a baking sheet and pop it into your oven.
 No need to wait for the oven to preheat.
-Let the cauliflower roast for about a half hour, turning once, until it is soft and barely starting to brown.2 large heads of cauliflower
+Let the cauliflower roast for about a half hour, turning once, until it is soft and starting to brown.2 large heads of cauliflower

 - While the cauliflower is roasting, make the garlic brown butter.
 Place the butter in a small frying pan over medium-high heat.
 Let it melt then reduce the heat to medium and keep it on the heat, without stirring it, for about 5 minutes.
 The butter will froth then settle down.
 Once you start seeing a few brown specks on the froth you can stir it to see how brown it is.
 You want quite a few specks of brown.
 Remove the pan from the heat and stir in the garlic and thyme.
 The residual heat from the butter will cook the garlic.⅓ cup salted butter, 2 cloves garlic, 2 teaspoons fresh thyme leaves

-- When the cauliflower is soft, remove it from the oven and transfer it to your food processor or high-powered blender.
+- When the cauliflower is soft, remove it from the oven and transfer it to your food processor.
 Blend until smooth, stopping to scrape the sides of your food processor as needed.
 See notes.
 Add the brown butter and blend again.
 Salt to taste.
 (Note: just like with regular mashed potatoes, mashed cauliflower also needs a good amount of salt.)

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.